Mrinal-Chiti/Geometry/README.md

 # Geometry
-From school days we have learned geometry.
+From school days we have learned Euclidean geometry.
 But here we will learn some Differential Geometry.